 They bring a store of knowledge, being related to Caterina de’ Medici and to the age-old French-Florentine dispute on who influenced who in cooking.
 Crespelle, the Italian cousin of the French crêpes, are first stuffed with a spinach and ricotta filling scented with nutmeg, another favourite of Caterina de’ Medici, then either rolled like a cannellone or folded as an handkerchief, hence the other name pezzole delle nonne.

-It is a handy recipe to learn as you can vary the filling according to the season: asparagus, artichokes and butternut squash are some of my favourites along with spinach and Swiss chard.
+Asparagus, artichokes and butternut squash are some of my favourites along with spinach and Swiss chard.
 You can mix the vegetables with fresh milky ricotta or add some béchamel into the filling.
 Cheese is a welcomed ingredient: Parmigiano Reggiano, Tuscan or Roman Pecorino, ricotta salata, or any other savoury aged cheese that you would happily grate over your pasta.

-In the survey, some of you told me that you have hard times introducing vegetables into your teenagers’ diet: well, these crespelle can be filled with a good amount of vegetables, becoming a way to help them switch from eat vegetables because they are healthy to eat vegetables because they are actually delicious.
+In the survey, some of you told me that you have hard times introducing vegetables into your teenagers’ diet: well, these crespelle can be filled with a good amount of vegetables, becoming a way to help them switch from eating vegetables because they are healthy to eat vegetables because they are actually delicious.

 - 3 eggs